-$A_H= $.
+\begin{example} $A_H= $.
 The eigenvalues are: $9,5,3,2$, and we have $5>9^{1/2}$.
 But the eigenvector that corresponds to $5$ is in $\mathbb{1}^\perp$, then $\lambda_t=3=9^{1/2}$.
-Then we have here an example for a substitution that we don't know to say whether the corresponding separated nets are a BD of $\Z^2$ or not. \end{example}
+Then we have here another example for a substitution that we cannot determine whether the corresponding separated nets are a BD of $\Z^2$ or not. \end{example}

 \begin{example} $A_H= $.
 The eigenvalues are: $9,3,3,1$, where $3$ has a non-trivial Jordan block of size $2$, and both of the vectors are not in $\mathbb{1}^\perp$.
 So by $(III)$ of Theorem \ref{thm:Goal} the corresponding separated nets are not BD to $\Z^2$. \end{example}